pidhii/ether/README.md

 ## [Strings](#strings)
 Strings are implemented similar to `std::string` in C++:
 - compatible with C strings (terminating null-byte)
-- however, length is stored staticly, and, as result
+- however, length is stored excplicitly, thus
 - string can contain null-bytes

+Most utilities to work with strings are contained in the [String-module](./doc/string.html).

+### Builtin functions for strings
 #### `<str> ++ <str>`
 Concatenate two strings.
 ```
-"foo" ++ "bar" -- => "foobar"
+"foo" ++ "bar" --> "foobar"
 ```
 Exceptions: `Type_error`